 “Where was field hockey invented?”
 One of the early pictures of the Blackheat Team (Source: Hockeygods).

-If you are interested in learning more about the ancient roots of hockey, you should visit The Hockey Museum and the section of The Origins of Hockey.
+If you are interested in learning more about the where was field hockey invented, you should visit The Hockey Museum and the section of The Origins of Hockey.